c 1805, The British Museum, London Wikimedia Commons

 JASD embraces dream awareness as a fundamental pillar of Jewish spirituality and spiritual practice for all.

-Dreams are intricate to ancient religions.
-Dreams fill the holy books of the major monotheistic faiths—Judaism, Christianity, and Islam.
+Dreams are integral to ancient religions.
+Dreams are found in the holy books of the major monotheistic faiths—Judaism, Christianity, and Islam.

 Some assert the supreme writings of the three Abrahamic creeds are literal truths.
-For me, the Bible and the Qur’an and their dream narratives are metaphorical manuals for growth of the soul and expanded awareness.
+For me, the Bible and the Qur’an, along with their dream narratives, serve as metaphorical manuals for the growth of the soul and expanded awareness.

-The Epic of Gilgamesh, from the eighteenth century BCE, is possibly the oldest work of literature.
+The Epic of Gilgamesh, dating back to around 2000 BCE, is possibly the oldest work of literature.
 Gilgamesh, king of Uruk (modern-day Iraq), part god and part man, dreamt of terrifying times filled with falling mountains, storms, wild bulls, and a fire-breathing thunderbird.

 An impending flood, a gliding garden serpent, the beast-like Enkidu, and vivid god-sent dreams read like precursors of the biblical Garden of Eden, Noah’s flood, and Nebuchadnezzar’s madness.